 Hand-embroidered Kashmir shawl, c.1810.
 Made from fine red wool twill.
 The sides and ends are bordered with hand woven panels.
 There is a hand-embroidered signature by the maker.
 The boteh, known in the West as the paisley motif is a representation of the growing shoot of the date palm.
 This superb period shawl was probably hand embroidered in Persia for the Western market.

 Juschi silk shawl-size scarf, c.1980.
-Fashioned from heavy silk crepe and finished with a hand-rolled hem, this is a wearable painting—a brilliant evening accessory.
+Made from heavy silk crepe and finished with a hand-rolled hem, this is a wearable painting—a brilliant evening accessory.
 The scarf features a stunning dreamscape of a group of exotic wild fowl.
 The subtle details reinforced by bold colors make a dramatic design statement.
 The large shawl size would be ideal over a coat: an emblem of a woman of luxurious and sophisticated taste.

 Chinese burgundy satin wall hanging, c.1910.
 The design is rendered in elegant muted shades of blue, turquoise, silver, rust, gold, beige, and rose.
 The central figure is a brilliant bird of paradise resplendent in her proud plumage.
 Here the colors compete with and complement each other: the ivory with the black; the gold with the aqua; and dominating it all, the splendiferous turquoise tail feather, ending in a tiny fantasy floral star.